Medicare in Georgia

 Medicare statistical trends in Georgia

 Georgia beneficiaries continue to have a diverse array of coverage options when it comes to Medicare.
-Here are some interesting trends regarding Medicare in Georgia:
+Here are some interesting trends regarding Medicare in Georgia in 2018:

 - Access to the Medicare Advantage (Part C) program is universal in the state.
-In 2017, 100% of Georgians had access to a Medicare Advantage plan in their service area.
+In 2018, 100% of Georgians with Medicare had access to a Medicare Advantage plan in their service area.

 Want to learn about Medicare coverage options?
 To start browsing plan options in your Georgia service area, just enter your zip code into the tool on this page.